40 Places to see in Sri Lanka

 Batticaloa is another popular beach holiday destination in the eastern coast of Sri Lanka lies few kilometres northward from arguable.
 Best time to travel to Batticaloa is from April to November the rest of the year these beaches are isolated due to the rain.

 Beruwala is another popular beach holiday destination with historical value.
 Kachchimale mosque and Kande vihara are the 2 most important historical places in Beruwala.
-The palm-fringed pristine beaches with torque water tempt any travellers to spend sometimes on these beaches.
+The palm-fringed pristine beaches with torque water tempt any travellers to spend some time on these beaches.
 The best time to travel to Beruwala is from November to April.

 Few kilometre further north-ward from Beruwala lies Kalutara beach resort.
 The distance from Colombo to Kalutara is merely 50 km and 1-hour drive.
 Even though Kalutara is not as popular as Bentota as a beach holiday destination, the pristine beaches of Kalutara also attract large number o sun worshippers every year.